-If you are a Deceased Owner, you may request that any or all of your Units be paid in full on the earliest possible Payment Date.
+If you own Retail Class Units, you may request that any or all of your Units be paid in full on the earliest possible Payment Date.
 You must submit your request to your broker or other financial intermediary, who must in turn make the request in writing to DTC on a prescribed form.
 DTC will date and time stamp all requests in accordance with its established procedures and forward the requests to the Registrar.
-The Registrar will keep a list of DTC Participants that represent Deceased Owners that have requested Retail Class principal payments, together with the order of receipt and the amounts of the requests.
-You can get information regarding the number of Retail Class Units for your Class for which requests have been made and the status of your own request by contacting the Registrar at investor_inquiry@frediemac.com.
+The Registrar will keep a list of DTC Participants that represent beneficial owners that have requested Retail Class principal payments, together with the order of receipt and the amounts of the requests.
+You can get information regarding the number of Retail Class Units for your Class for which requests have been made and the status of your own request by contacting the Registrar as shown on page 12.